Kevinmatthews100/lendflow-frontend-assessment/README.md

 - [Bun](https://bun.sh/docs/installation) version 1.1.30 or greater.

-Bun was choosen so assignments could be written nativly in TypeScript with no setup.
+Bun was choosen so assignments could be written natively in TypeScript with no setup.
 This was particuarily useful for the first 3 assignments, `watching-an-object`, `typescript-type-definition`, and `json-manipulation`.

 ### Project setup